 Standard Weight and Measures

-A bit of history
+A Bit of History

-Formed in 1915, the department was formed with local, county, and state employees to ensure standardization of all scales and measurements of weight, mass, length, etc. Pennsylvania Standard Labs implements calibrations in mass, volume, and length to find an average in equipment that will be as accurate as possible.
+Established in 1915, the department was formed with local, county and state employees to ensure standardization of all scales and measurements such as weight, mass and length.
+Pennsylvania Standard Labs implements calibrations in mass, volume and length to find an average in equipment that’s as accurate as possible.
 The Department of Weights and Measures visits businesses and works with manufacturers to create reliable and accurate weighing devices.
 Their established requirements help ensure safety for consumers and security for businesses.

-Businesses such as restaurants, grocery stores, and bulk food establishments have a representative from the department of weights and measures come in once a year to recalibrate scales, weights, and other measuring instruments.
-This visit is required to ensure accuracy and dependability.

-This is done so the business can confidently sell food, textiles, and materials to customers.
+Businesses such as restaurants, grocery stores and bulk food establishments have a representative from the Department of Weights and Measures.
+These representatives come in once a year to recalibrate scales, weights, timing devices and other measuring instruments.
+This visit is required to ensure accuracy and dependability so businesses can confidently sell food, textiles and materials to customers.

-You can be sure that the scales and other measuring equipment are up-to-date by looking for the health inspection certificate, which they will display on the wall.
+You can ensure a business’s scales and other measuring equipment are up-to-date by looking for the health inspection certificate, which should appear displayed on the wall.
 You can also feel free to ask the employees questions about how they use their scales.
-In restaurants, grocery stores, or craft supplies stores should have knowledgeable staff to answer many questions you have, whether at a restaurant, grocery store or craft supplies store.
+A knowledgeable staff member can often answer any questions you have, whether at a restaurant, grocery store or craft supplies store.